samg/stealth-stars/script.md

 You can see that our 1000 calls to Operative#find_by_sql are gone, and our overall response time is much improved.
 We're ready to scale up to thousands more missions and operatives!

-### Performance Problem 2
+### Kata 2 - The Lazy Load

 Around the time that we fixed the issue with our missions index page, we realized that we also had a need to enable our operatives to securely store top secret documents that they were gathering or authoring in the field.
 We're not quite done building this system yet, but one thing that was really important to us was that the unencrypted document contents never touched the disk on our databaase server.
 This was important to us because we push our database backups to S3 for archival, and we wanted to ensure they were safe out there.

 Of course, with all the thought that went into our document encryption mechanism, we haven't actually built the authentication layer on top of it, but that's coming in the next sprint or two.

+Here's our current work-in-progress system: http://localhost:8080/top_secret_docs

 Anyhow, in order to make it easier to work with these encrypted documents, we made use of the ActiveRecord object lifecycle hooks to transparently handle encryption and decryption of document bodies.

-Here's our current work-in-progress system: http://localhost:8080/top_secret_docs

 We have a list all the docs here, and when you click on a particular one, you can see both the encrypted and decrypted versions of the document body.
 It looks like our operatives have been gathering a lot of intelligence from the old UNIX 'fortune' program.